Frequently Asked Questions about Independent Living

 I already live independently; can I switch providers if I would like Leisure Networks to support me in the future?

 You have choice and control over who supports you in your life, which includes where and how you live, so you can choose to switch providers at any time.
 Depending on the circumstances of the change, the time it takes to transition to a new provider will differ.
 For instance, transition time will be different if you are staying in your current home vs moving to new accommodation.
-If you would like Leisure Networks to take over your independent living supports, we encourage you to talk to us about your individual needs to see if we are the right provider for you.
+If you would like Leisure Networks to take over your independent living supports, we encourage you to talk to our experienced Independent Living team about your individual needs to see if we are the right provider for you.

 Can I have a pet in my home?